-There is a new craze in the fitness scene – blended smoothies!
-People all around the globe are using them with grate results.
+There is a new fitness craze in the wellness scene – blended smoothies!
+People all around the globe are using them with great results.
 Muscle builders are using them to craft protein rich smoothies containing all sorts of goodies from nuts and seeds to dates and casein powder.
 People wanting to lose weight or detox are using them to replace calorie rich meals with a variety of healthy greens.
 Families are using them to craft healthy smoothies from the kids.

 With all the hype and benefits around these small inexpensive blenders, its not hard to see why they are so popular.
 With so many options on the market, its easy to be led astray into purchasing the wrong tool for the job.
 The below tips will come in handy before you make the final decision.

 Unfortunately, not all blenders are created equally.
 As the old saying goes, you get what you pay for and the bullet blender market is no different.
 The first factor to consider is the amount of power the blender comes with.
 The more power your blender’s motor has, the more efficient it will be in breaking down tougher ingredients.